nerdlab-be/traveljam/_pages/index.markdown

   title: "Schedule"
   dataTitle: "The exploration"
   dataDate: "3/4"
   dataPara: "Casual get together.
 Meet your teammates.
 Pick the scenario you’re going to hack.
 The problem statements will be discussed.
-Challenges will be explained in full. <br> We start at 19:00, strickt!
-Food avaliable from 18:00."
+Challenges will be explained in full. <br> We start at 19:00 sharp!
+Food available from 18:00."
   friday: "Traveljam!"
   fridayDate: "26/4"
   scheduleFriday: